Skip to main content

 • deployment_id (str) - New deployment ID for the deployment to create

-• deployment_config (Dict[str, Any]) - Deployment configuration as a dictionary (alternative to config file)
+• deployment_config (Dict[str, Any]) - Optional dictionary containing deployment configuration

 Example: